gy20073/lunatic-python/README.md

 * get and set attributes if the underlying lua object supports it
 * you can iterate on it if the underlying lua object supports it (tables)
 * you can use the `lua.toDict()` and `lua.toTable()` functions to change between a python dictionnary and a lua table (that is handled as a LuaObject)

-#### TODO

-* Preload properly all the '.so'
-* Try to use directly the TH API to handle Tensors to remove dependencies on folly, thrift and thpp.

-#### Notes

-For the first point of the TODO, maybe create a two level library similar to what is done by [lupa](https://github.com/scoder/lupa/blob/master/lupa/__init__.py)

-For the fblualib dependency, all the corresponding source and headers are in the `fblualib-*` folders.
-What we use from this source is:
-* `PyObjectHandle` from `Utils.h`.
-This is just a wrapper over `PyObject`s this can be removed with some extra `Py_INCREF` calls.
-* `LuaToPythonConverter` class from `LuaToPython.h`.
-In practice, the only thing used in this class is the `convertTensor` function used to create a numpy array from a Torch tensor.
-* `NumpyArrayAllocator` and the corresponding `thpp` calls made in the `pushTensor` function in `pythoninlua.cpp`.
-This is the function creating a Torch tensor from a numpy array.